isaac-sim/IsaacLab/docs/source/tutorials/03_envs/run_rl_training.rst

 `RSL-RL`_, `RL-Games`_ and `SKRL`_ expect a different interface.
 Since there is no one-size-fits-all solution, we do not base the :class:`envs.ManagerBasedRLEnv` on any particular learning library.
 Instead, we implement wrappers to convert the environment into the expected interface.
-These are specified in the :mod:`isaaclab_tasks.utils.wrappers` module.
+These are specified in the :mod:`isaaclab_rl` module.

 In this tutorial, we will use `Stable-Baselines3`_ to train an RL agent to solve the cartpole balancing task.